gchudov/WindowsMediaLib/wmlib/docs/sreadme.txt

 Samples\AsfCreate
 --------------------
-Creates an Asf or WMV file from a collection of bitmaps
+Creates an Asf or WMV file from a collection of bitmaps.

 Samples\AsfNet
 --------------------
-Sends the output of DirectShow capture graphs to a network port to be read by Windows Media Player
+Sends the output of DirectShow capture graphs to a network port to be read by Windows Media Player.

 Samples\AudioPlayer
 --------------------
-Play the audio portion of a windows media file
+Play the audio portion of a windows media file.

 Samples\DESCombine